tomcrown/zap-x/README.md

 2. The sender's Tongo balance is funded from their public STRK balance
 3. A confidential transfer is submitted — only the sender and recipient can decrypt the amount
 4. The recipient can decrypt and withdraw their balance at any time

+### Swap

+Users can swap between supported tokens instantly through the chat interface.
+Type "swap X to Y" and the AI prepares the transaction via the Starkzap SDK.

+### DCA (Dollar Cost Averaging)

+Users can automate recurring token buys on a schedule.
+Type "DCA 5 STRK daily" and Zap-X sets up automated purchases at the specified interval.

 ### Staking